-To ensure that the corporation's tax return is correctly processed, attach all schedules and other forms after page 8, Form 1120-PC, and in the following order:
+To ensure that the corporation's tax return is correctly processed, attach all schedules and other forms after page 8, Form 1120-PC, and in the following order.

 - 1. Schedule N (Form 1120).

-- 2. Form 8302.
+- 2. Schedule O (Form 1120).

-- 3. Form 4136.

 - Form 4626.

+- 4. Form 8302.

+- 5. Form 4136.

-- 5. Form 851.
+- 6. Form 851.

-- 6. Additional schedules in alphabetical order.
+- 7. Additional schedules in alphabetical order.

-- 7. Additional forms in numerical order.
+- 8. Additional forms in numerical order.

 Complete every applicable entry space on Form 1120-PC.
-Do not write "See Attached" instead of completing the entry spaces.
+Do not enter "See Attached" instead of completing the entry spaces.
 If more space is needed on the forms or schedules, attach separate sheets using the same size and format as the printed forms.
 If there are supporting statements and attachments, arrange them in the same order as the schedules or forms they support and attach them last.
 Show the totals on the printed forms.
-Also, be sure to put the corporation's name and EIN on each supporting statement or attachment.
+Enter the corporation's name and EIN on each supporting statement or attachment.